jigarius/toggl2redmine/README.md

 Run `rake info` to learn how to access your demo installation!

+### Testing

+Thanks to the Docker setup, the plugin code can easily be linted and tested.

+  * `rake rubocop`: Run Rubocop.
+  * `rake test:reset`: Prepare/reset the test environment.
+  * `rake test:run`: Run tests.

 ### Mailhog

 Mailhog has been included in the Docker setup so that you can easily reset